mtikekar/nvim-send-to-term/README.md

 built-in `y` or `d` operators.
 It works line-wise (`ss`, `3ss`), with visual selection (`vjs`, `Vjjs`) and with motions/text-objects (`sj`, `sip`).

+## Sending to Jupyter kernels

+If you have the Neovim [Python client](https://github.com/neovim/python-client) and Jupyter client packages installed in Neovim's python host, you can send directly to Jupyter kernels.
+Simply do `:SendTo <kernel-pid.json>`.
+This is useful for sending code to QtConsole and using its rich display of images, inline plots, etc. You need to turn on QtConsole's display of remote commands in one of the following ways:

+1. Put `c.ConsoleWidget.include_other_output = True` in `~/.jupyter/jupyter_qtconsole_config.py`
+2. Or, starting QtConsole with `jupyter qtconsole --JupyterWidget.include_other_output=True`

+You can install the necessary packages with `pip install neovim jupyter_client`.

 ## Multiline quirks

 For multiline text, some REPLs (e.g. IPython) only receive the first line.
 For